 Original, dynamic, and with an ever-present inquisitive eye, Walker Evans was a quintessential American photographer.

-For fifty years, Walker Evans created an enduring body of work that elucidated and archived American society.
+For fifty years, Walker Evans created an enduring body of work that archived American society.
 As a result, the photographs ultimately influenced the development of art in the twentieth century.
 Evans focused his lens on capturing the creation of modern America.
 He encapsulated the vernacular by photographing everything from barber shops, rural markets, and architecture to portraits of everyday Americans.
 Using America as a subject and his straightforward style made him one of the leading practitioners of the documentary tradition.
 His efforts to record the essence of American life ultimately shaped public ideas of what it was to be American.

 “I was very innocent about the government, about Washington.
 But I found that I could get a job there.
 I did it so carelessly, I just photographed everything that attracted me at the time and, rather, unconsciously was recording that period.
 I didn’t think of it as such.
 The work piled up, and the sum of it is looked at now as a record that I wasn’t even thinking of making.” – Walker Evans

 Walker Evans was born in 1903 in St. Louis, Missouri.
 Growing up in a well-off, puritanical family, Evans spent his childhood in Chicago and New York City.
 He graduated from the prestigious Phillips Academy and attended Williams College for a year.
 In the long run, he dropped out of school to pursue literature in New York City.
 The future photographer traveled to Paris and stayed there for a year and returned to New York intending to become a writer.
-At the same time Walker Evans began taking photographs with a small, hand-held camera.
+During this time, Walker Evans began taking photographs with a small, hand-held camera.
 He used the conventions of literature to guide his burgeoning aesthetic.
 Evans displayed an influence by the straightforward, poetic vision of Eugene Atget.
 At the time, Atget was the best know documentary photographer from Paris.

 In 1938 the Museum of Modern Art gave Evans the first one-man exhibition for a photographer in its history.
 In the catalog, it was written that: